redhat-cop/infra.aap_configuration/roles/license/README.md

 An Ansible Role to deploy a license on Ansible Controller.

+This will either accept a manifest file, or use redhat subscription account credentials to lookup available subscriptions and use them.

 ## Requirements

 ansible-galaxy collection install -r tests/collections/requirements.yml to be installed